-Welsh Witterings: counting my blessings
+Welsh Witterings: Seren’s Favourite of the Year.
+Counting my blessings

 It is easy to take things and loved ones for granted.
 We all do it to some extent, but lately I have been reflecting on this and also on the work life balance.